 Quick Tip: It’s best to take up paragliding around sunset, as the views are the best.
 However, this also depends on the weather as it is too unpredictable.
 But if you have time and are willing to risk it, you can get lucky.

-If you want to get a feel of a snow trek but aren’t looking for something too tough, try out Zostel’s Escape Trails Raj Gundha, a 360-degree trek in the Thamas Valley.
-This 2-day trek (with one overnight stay) was one of the best experiences that I had in Kangra.
+If you want to get a feel of a snow trek but aren’t looking for something too tough, try out a trek to Raj Gundha, a 360-degree trek in the Thamas Valley.
+This trek is one of the best things to do in Bir!

 Editor’s note: Raj Gundha – A Snow Trek in the Wilderness